Welcome to DataWA

 - Data maintenance, change management, and automating updates

-The responsibilities of a data custodian fall into three broad categories -
+The responsibilities of a data creator fall into three broad categories -

 Take care to publish data safely.
 Be mindful of privacy, copyright, intellectual property, commercial in confidence and security issues that may relate to your data.
 In some cases, it may be necessary to publish a public version of your dataset that has been de-identified, or is published in aggregate form, while publishing the full dataset with limitations on who can access it.
 Refer to your agency’s data release procedures, the Open Data Policy, and the WA Government Data Classification Policy for guidance.